ourcodingclub/ourcodingclub.github.io/_tutorials/rmarkdown.md

 Find more info on pander [here](https://cran.r-project.org/web/packages/pander/pander.pdf).

 ### Manually creating tables using markdown syntax

 You can also manually create small tables using markdown syntax.
+This should be put outside of any code chunks.

 For example:

 ```
 | Plant | Temp. | Growth |